Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 [[Article]][BEGAN_paper]

-Fun fact: BEGANs were published on the very same day as the WGAN-GP paper.
+_Fun fact: BEGANs were published on the very same day as the WGAN-GP paper._

-The main difference from BEGANs to the rest of GANs baseline is that they use an auto-encoder architecture for the discriminator (similarly to [EBGANs][EBGANs]) and a special loss adapted for this scenario.
+**Idea.** The main difference from BEGANs to the rest of GANs baseline is that they use an auto-encoder architecture for the discriminator (similarly to [EBGANs][EBGANs]) and a special loss adapted for this scenario.
 What is the reason behind this choice?
 Are not auto-encoders the evil because they force us to have a pixel reconstruction loss that makes [blurry generated samples][VAEs_blurry]?
 To answer these questions we need to consider these two points:

 1. Why reconstruction loss?
 The explanation from the authors is that we can rely on the assumption that matching the reconstruction loss distribution will end up matching the sample distributions.